-The next slide is an example of a typical data page that includes a figure, a figure caption and results/interpretation bullet points.
+Below is an example of a typical data page that includes figures, a figure caption and results/discussion bullet points.
 A reminder: in this assignment you may add more methods information to your figure caption than you might normally due to the lack of a methods section, but do not include data interpretation.